 1. Successful agents generate referrals from past clients

 Agents who are earning top dollar earn an average of $76,000 more per year than agents who are failing in this area.
 The most important step in generating referrals from past clients is simply to ask for a referral.
 It’s also a good idea to stay in touch with past clients over the years.
 Send out a monthly email newsletter, follow them on social media, host a client appreciation happy hour.
 There is no shortage of ways to create a lasting impression on your clients.

 Key takeaway: Put your money to work!
 If you saw an earnings bump, supercharge your business by using the extra money to increase your marketing efforts.
 Keep tracking your marketing spend, so it’s a useful expense, and start to grow your business as you generate new leads.

 2. Top agents keep learning

-Another commonality top agents identified is that they stay updated on best practices.
-Agents who keep learning and are aware of the current trends earn about $60,000 more than those who don’t.
+Another commonality top agents identified is that they invest in professional development.
+Agents who keep learning and are aware of the current trends earn about $50,000 more than those who don’t.

 3. It pays to specialize

 Choosing a niche within real estate can help define your career and your earning potential.
 Successful real estate agents don’t always start in the niche they want to move to, sometimes you have to get your foot in the door whatever way possible.
 But if you’ve experienced an especially fruitful year and have some extra money to invest in your business, you could use it to try a new niche.